Welcome to today's edition of the Rush 24-7 podcast.

 I didn't know once or twice, didn't know the details.

-All I know is that we had to sit down that with 45 minutes did not give us enough time to get back home.
+45 minutes did not give us enough time to get back home.

-The nearest airport to home that we could get to in that 45 minutes was a small airport uh about an hour from here up in North Florida.
+The nearest airport to home that we could get to in that 45 minutes was a small airport about an hour from here up in North Florida.

 So we landed, rented a car, drove back, and I can't understand what's being said on the radio.

-As we're driving, I'm heading back here to the studio, but I don't I've got people trying to tell me, but I can't hear it.
+As we're driving, I'm heading back here to the studio, but I don't, I've got people trying to tell me, but I can't hear it.

 I can't, I'm not, I couldn't understand nothing on the radio.